 When you approach every small business networking event with a spirit of giving.
 You will receive without even having to ask.

 Here is a summary of the Givers Gain strategy in four simple points:

-- Be Curious.
-When you meet someone, ask them about their business or their goals (depending on whether they’re a business owner, investor, a potential customer or possible new-hire).
-Show a genuine interest in finding out more about them…without ulterior motives and without looking for a spot to jump in with information about your business.
+- When you meet someone, ask them about their business or their goals (depending on whether they’re a business owner, investor, a potential customer or possible new-hire).
+Show a genuine interest in finding out more about them.
+Without ulterior motives and without looking for a spot to jump in with information about your business.
 Make it all about them and how much you can learn.

-- Gather Information.
-As you’re asking questions and learning more about the person you’ve met, take notes, be sure to get their business card…accumulate as much information as possible about them, their business, what they have achieved, what they wish to achieve, and more…in physical form so you can refer to it later.
-They will not only be flattered that you’ve taken the time to commit them to memory, they will know that you’re thoroughly interested in making a connection with them.
+- As you’re asking questions and learning more about the person you’ve met.
+Take notes, be sure to get their business card.
+Accumulate as much information as possible about them, their business, what they have achieved.
+What they wish to achieve, and more…in physical form so you can refer to it later.
+They will not only be flattered that you’ve taken the time to commit them to memory.
+They will know that you’re thoroughly interested in making a connection with them.

 And after you’ve gotten as much information as your prospective connection cares to share, sit back and wait for it…